MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/6-exercise-deploy-software-to-appliance.md

 Save the downloaded ISO file in a location that's accessible from your VM.

-All files downloaded from the Azure portal are signed by root of trust so that your machines use signed assets only.
+All files downloaded from the Azure portal are signed by root of trust so that your machines use signed assets only.<!-- remove, not sure it is important?-->

 ### Install the monitoring software on the virtual machine